AI agent authorization is a rule problem

 Agent requests action

 The LLM decides to call a tool.
 The tool call is intercepted by the Veto SDK before execution.
-The agent code does not change.
-The SDK wraps the tool transparently.
+The policy check sits at the tool boundary, so policy stays on the execution path when calls go through the wrapper.

 Policy evaluation

 The policy engine evaluates the tool call against declarative rules.
 It considers tool name, arguments, caller identity, environment, time, rate limits, and custom context.
-Evaluation runs in-process, under 10ms.
+Evaluation runs in-process before execution.

 Decision enforcement

 Three outcomes: Allow (tool executes normally), Deny (agent receives configurable error), Escalate (action paused, routed to human for approval).
-The agent cannot override the decision.
+A denied wrapper does not call the underlying tool.

-Every decision is logged: tool name, arguments, matched policy, outcome, timestamp, approver (if escalated).
-Logs are queryable, exportable, and retention-configurable.
-This is the evidence trail for compliance.
+Governed decisions can be logged: tool name, arguments, matched policy, outcome, timestamp, approver (if escalated).
+Decision records are queryable, exportable, and retention-configurable.
+This is the decision record reviewers can sample.

 This architecture follows the same principle as a valet key.
 The constraint is structural, not conversational.
-The agent cannot bypass what it cannot access.
-The authorization layer holds the real credentials and only invokes them when policy permits.
+The agent reaches the tools you expose through the governed path.
+The authorization boundary holds the real credentials and only invokes them when policy permits.

 Policy design patterns